chaseruskin/orbit/docs/src/commands/install.md

 ## __DESCRIPTION__

-This command will place an ip into the cache.
-By default, the specified version is the 'latest' released version orbit can identify.
+This command will place a project into the cache.
+By default, the specified version is the 'latest' released version of the project that Orbit has identified.

-When this command is ran without specifying the <ip> or a source (such as `--url` or `--path`), it will attempt to install the current working ip, if it exists.
+When this command is ran without specifying the `<project>` or a source (such as `--url` or `--path`), it will attempt to install the current project, if it exists.

-By default, any dependencies required only for development by the target ip are omitted from installation.
+By default, any dependencies required only for development by the target project are omitted from installation.
 To also install these dependencies, use the `--all-deps` flag.

 If a protocol is recognized using `--protocol`, then an optional tag can also be supplied to help the protocol with providing any additional information it